lexiehansen/horiseon_challenge/README.md

 Refactoring the existing code to meet accessibility standards.

 My changes include the following:
--Added semantic HTML elements, such as header, article, aside, footer, and section.
+- Added semantic HTML elements, such as header, article, aside, footer, and section.
--Added alt attributes to each image and
+- Added alt attributes to each image and
--Added title element to the webpage
+- Added title element to the webpage
--Correct HTML indentation
+- Correct HTML indentation
--Consolidate duplicate CSS elements
+- Consolidate duplicate CSS elements
--Added appropriate comments to both CSS and HTML
+- Added appropriate comments to both CSS and HTML

 A link to my project URL via GitHub is available [here](https://lexiehansen.github.io/horiseon_challenge/).